danzoboyo10/danzoboyo10/README.md

 ## What am I up to 🌱 👀 ??

-As of today, I am enrolled in a software engineering immersive program with general assembly and I am absolutely loving the program.
+As of today, I am a genral assembly bootcamp alumni and I am actively working on new projects specifically related to react and have been applying to software developer jobs.
 Prior to the bootcamp, I had about 5 months of experience teaching myself how to code!
 My self-teaching consisted of going through online courses on Java, Python, data structures and algorithms, and speaking to anyone in the field that I could connect with.
+Now I am a MERN stack developer, who is always trying to learn more.

 ## Where to Reach Me ??
 LinkedIn: Danny Slebodnick <br/>